WCF SECTION SPECIAL BULLETIN #24-06 – 2000 EDT – 9/24/24

 A Tropical Storm Watch is in effect for…

-* Lower Florida Keys west of the west end of the Seven Mile Bridge
+* Lower Keys south of the Seven Mile Bridge

 A Tropical Storm Watch means that tropical storm conditions are possible within the watch area, generally within 48 hours.